shophumm/humm-au-prestashop/hummprestashop/Readme.md

 extra Zip file in the PS 1.7 store in the module folder

-or use admin console->modules->module manager->upload a module to install
+or use admin console->modules->module manager->upload plugin to install

 Please see https://docs.shophumm.com.au for information on how to use this plugin